 A.K.A.
 Mini Goldendoodle

-The Golden Retriever is a large dog, and one popular reason for breeding Golden Retriever hybrids is to harness some of their wonderful qualities in a more compact canine.
+The Golden Retriever is a large dog.
+One popular reason for breeding Golden Retriever hybrids is to harness some of their wonderful qualities in a more compact canine.

 Smaller dogs are attractive because they take up less space, need less food, and remain easier to pick up for their whole lives.